 Sexual reproduction in animals may happen through internal fertilization (humans, dogs) or external fertilization(certain reptiles and birds).

 It is the mode of reproduction which involves only one organism.
 The offspring that is produced is genetically identical to the mother and almost always has the same number of chromosomes.

-In the natural mode, a plant can give rise to an offspring with the help of roots.
+In the natural mode of asexual reproduction, a plant can give rise to an offspring with the help of roots.
 Certain plants also use budding and cutting to reproduce asexually.

-Human induced asexual reproduction in plants include grafting, layering, cutting and micropropagation.
+Human-induced asexual reproduction in plants includes grafting, layering, cutting and micropropagation.

-Some simple animals, many of whom are single celled, reproduce asexually.
+Some simple animals, many of which are single-celled, reproduce asexually.

 The different modes of asexual reproduction in animals include gemmules (sponges), fragmentation (planarians), regeneration (echinoderms) and parthenogenesis (ants, wasps).

 For more information on different modes of reproduction in animals and plants, keep visiting BYJU’S website or download BYJU’S app for further reference.